tmravic/Python-microprojects/README.md

 # - Cryptography
 You can input a message and a number less than 26, and this program will generate a secret code for you.

+# - Web_Scrape_Wikipedia
+Every day the main page of Wikipedia has some new images.
+You can run this program every day and it will put today's images on your desktop!